stewartaubrey/Industrial_Automation/README.md

-This branch abandoned.
+This branch contains the html server for the industrial automation project.
-HTML server was copied to the html repository
+HTML server was also copied to the html repository